Well-being of Future Generations (Wales) Act 2015

 Acting in collaboration with any other person (or different parts of the body itself) that could help the body to meet its well-being objectives

 How acting to prevent problems occurring or getting worse may help public bodies meet their objectives

-There are 44 public bodies in Wales covered by the Act who are required to carry out sustainable development
+There are 48 public bodies in Wales covered by the Act, which are required to use the sustainable development principle.

 The Act also establishes Public Services Boards in each Local Authority area.
 They are required to assess the state of well-being locally, set objectives and produce a plan designed to improve economic, social, environmental and cultural well-being in their local area, maximising their contribution to the well-being goals.